Fr0sT-Brutal/awesome-pascal/README.md

 * [ATViewer](https://sourceforge.net/projects/atviewer).
 Delphi components to view various file types: text, binary, images, multimedia, webpages, etc.
 // *Used in Universal Viewer software.
 Could be used to display hex dumps, features fast display of unlimited size files/streams.
 Supports Total Commander Lister plugins.*

 * [ATImageMap](https://sourceforge.net/projects/atviewer/files/ATImageMap).
 Component designed to show many images (parts of the whole image) as a single map.
-For example, you may have array of images, 200 by X, and 100 by Y — control will show them as a single map.
+For example, you may have array of images, 200 by X, and 100 by Y â€” control will show them as a single map.
 Component also allows to draw paths: each path consists of many lines, points, and icons.

 * [HtmlViewer](https://github.com/BerndGabriel/HtmlViewer).
 Delphi/Lazarus HtmlViewer/FrameViewer.
 // *Html visualiser supporting majority of tags, inline styles and CSS.*